 Evidently, some team driver trainers have required their trainees to use the trainers' rewards program cards when fueling the team-driven truck.

-What this means is the the trainer gets all of the rewards program points to spend as he/she likes, leaving the trainee out of the loop.
+What this means is that the trainer gets all of the rewards program points to spend as he/she likes, leaving the trainee out of the loop.

 This situation sounds patently unfair if the trainee has done his or her part to drive the truck (and use the fuel) in moving freight.